ShellCode33/ArchLinux-Hardened/docs/HOW_TO_SECURE_USB_DEVICE.md

 - Data must be encrypted so that only you can read it
 - The USB device must be bootable to access encrypted data on any physical computer you have access to
 - If the USB device is lost and someone plugs it in its own computer, contact details must be readable
+- Using the device must be seemless, we already have a hardened setup, we don't want to bother having to type one more password

 First, identify the USB device using lsblk, example: